viper3400/FileSync/README.md

 ## Enhancements

-I plan to implement a "houskeeping" feature in a next step.
-This should add a deletion feature which "cleans" files having reached a certain age.

-This is all I need for the moment.
 Check the issues page on GitHub for further "nice to haves", feel free to create issues or to contribute.

 ## Build and Run from Source